Pedro Lemebel and Camilo Catrillanca.

 Camilo was working in the country and he was going back home in his tractor.

-When he was killed, he was accompanied by a 15 year old kid.
+When he was killed, he was accompanied by a 15-year-old kid.
 The minor was tortured by the police.

 All the policemen had the due to carry a camera with them.
 The hard drive of the cameras was destroyed by the policemen.
-Before, they declared they did not have cameras with them when the shooting ocurred.
+Before, they declared they did not have cameras with them when the shooting occurred.

 Now you can see the actual footage of the shooting on Youtube and some of the policemen are being prosecuted.

 And now, we know he was shot in the back on purpose.
-He was 24, a 6 year old daughter and his wife was pregnant.
+He was 24, had a 6 year old daughter and his wife was pregnant.
 And he was innocent.

 "Arauco has a grief